bossesand/OHTI/README.md

 I now have online demos of Omnitone and JSAmbionics binaural rendering of Second and Third order material on http://www.ohti.xyz
-The Examples are lightly modified code from Omnitone and JSAmbisonic projcect here on github. mostly to add posibility to select other demo sound clips.
+The Examples are lightly modified code from Omnitone and JSAmbisonic projcect here on github. mostly to add possibility to select other demo sound clips.

 Now this project is using the September 2018 version of Omnitone.
 The GUI is improved to allow easier access to Local Ambisonic files,